pontiussoftware/smb-nio/README.md

 version 1 has serious security issues.

 # How to use
-There currently no releases so you have to build the library yourself at the moment.
+There are currently no releases so you have to build the library yourself at the moment.
 This is how to build it using maven:

 ```bash
 mvn install